VeryLittleGravitas/CDTADPQ/readme.md

 m.
 We use [Heroku](https://www.heroku.com) as PaaS provider, see the following [Issue](https://github.com/VeryLittleGravitas/CDTADPQ/issues/3) for the inital setup of the Heroku deployment pipeline.

-We automatically deploy the master branch to [https://vlg-ctdadpq.herokuapp.com](https://vlg-ctdadpq.herokuapp.com).
+The master branch is automatically deployed to [https://vlg-ctdadpq.herokuapp.com](https://vlg-ctdadpq.herokuapp.com).

 n.
 Our repository includes a master list of unit tests at https://github.com/VeryLittleGravitas/CDTADPQ/blob/master/test.py